sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 # Development Guide
-This article explains the various classes alongwith their methods and the available attributes.
+This article explains the various classes alongwith their methods and available attributes.

 ## APIClient
 ---